 If you have high availability (HA) enabled on your cluster, this requires between 0.5 - 1.5 cores and between 200MB - 2GB of memory for each replica of the Knative Serving control plane.
 HA is enabled for some Knative Serving components by default.
-You can disable HA by following the documentation on Configuring High Availability components.
+You can disable HA by following the documentation on Configuring high availability replicas on OpenShift Serverless.

 This procedure describes how to install and subscribe to the OpenShift Serverless Operator from the OperatorHub using the OpenShift Container Platform web console.

-In the OpenShift Container Platform web console, navigate to the Catalog → OperatorHub page.
+In the OpenShift Container Platform web console, navigate to the Operators → OperatorHub page.

 Scroll, or type they keyword Serverless into the Filter by keyword box to find the OpenShift Serverless Operator.